mill5james/IoTEdgeMethodVsMessage/Readme.md

    at IoTEdge.Consumer.GetTimeMethod(ModuleClient moduleClient, CancellationToken cancellationToken) in /src/Consumer/Consumer.cs:line 64
 ```

-After running for some time, I see an `IotHubCommunicationException` with the message "Address already in use" when calling `ModuleClient.InvokeMethodAsync`.
+After running for some time, I see an `IotHubCommunicationException` with the message "Address already in use" when calling `ModuleClient.InvokeMethodAsync(...)`.
 Once we receive this exception, the module never recovers and every subsequent call returns the same exception.

 ``` txt
 06/13/2019 17:54:17 - GetTimeMethod: Caught exception IotHubCommunicationException - Address already in use